abdullahihsan3/TipsySwift-UiKit/README.md

 ## What I Learnt From This Application

-* How to fetch data from an API and display it in a view using UIKit.
-* Dividing the code into different files using the MVC design pattern.
-* Understanding the UIPickerView functions.
-* Division of code using extensions.
-* How to setup the delegates.
+* How to use the UITextField, UIStepper and UILabels
+* Creation Of IBOutlets
+* Dismissing The Keyboard
+* Navigation Using Segue's
-* Using quicktype to generate the JSON model.
+* Using Stack Layouts

 ## 🚀 About Me
 I'm a mobile application developer working mainly in Flutter, Swift and SwiftUI.
 I work mainly to enhance my technical skill as well as gain managerial skills by acquiring a job in a reputable, growth-oriented organization, which provides constant personal development.
 A dedicated and passionate Mobile Application Developer focusing predominantly on Front end designs, but always able and willing to adapt to and learn new languages and databases.